Academic Information Quick Links

 A student who begins a semester with a full-time course load but is considering dropping below the full-time requirement mid-semester must consult with his or her professor and academic advisor to discuss solutions which do not require them to drop the course.
 If it is determined that dropping a course is in the best academic interest of the student, and the professor and academic advisor are in support of this action, the student must seek permission from ISSS prior to dropping below full-time.
 A student would also need to complete the Reduced Course Load EForm and obtain the academic advisor's approval.

 Withdrawal and Readmission

-Students departing the University must complete a departure form for ISSS, available here.
+Students departing the University must complete a Departure EForm for ISSS.

-Student voluntarily choosing to withdraw from the University, or take a leave of absence, must follow the appropriate University procedures for doing so.
-Undergraduate students should contact Undergraduate Education, and Graduate students should contact Graduate Education.
+Students voluntarily choosing to withdraw from the University (or take a leave of absence) must follow the appropriate University procedures for doing so.
+Undergraduate students should contact Undergraduate Education, and Graduate students should contact The Graduate School.

 Students who plan to return to UAlbany in the future should consult Undergraduate Education and Graduate Education as appropriate.
 If a student is readmitted, he or she must contact ISSS about obtaining new immigration documents for return.

 International students on Academic Probation, Terminal Academic Probation, and Continuing Terminal Academic Probation have unique considerations due to their immigration status.
 ISSS has an advisor assigned to assist these students navigating these circumstances.
 You may refer an international student who falls under these categories to ISSS for information on how their academic standing can impact their immigration status.